jprochazk/hebi4/README.md

 Try to keep tests minimal and to the point as much as possible.
 Separate tests should be written for each stage where the behavior may have changed.
 If a change in codegen may result in different runtime behavior, it should have both a `codegen` test and a `run` test.

+To get syntax highlighting in tests, see [tree-sitter-hebi](https://github.com/jprochazk/tree-sitter-hebi).

 ### Codegen